Pediatric Fluoride Treatment in Columbus OH

 When fluoride and other minerals are found in the food and water your child consumes, they can replenish what has been lost to bacteria; but typically, food and water alone are not enough to maintain the optimal amount of fluoride.
 Occasionaly, a treatment with a fluoride-heavy foam can serve to help your child’s teeth have the optimal amount of flouride, which helps to give an extra degree of protection from plaque.
 We offer flouride foam in many flavors that is more appealing to children.
 Just a quick rinse after having the foam on their teeth for a few minutes and your their teeth will have a better chance of staying healthy.

 Oftentimes, one of our hygienists will recommend additional ways to keep your fluoride levels up between dental visits.
 These may include switching to tap water or using a fluoride-rich mouthwash at home.
 The only caution we give is to watch your child carefully when he or she brushes with fluoride toothpaste.
 Fluoride ingestion during tooth development can leave white spots on the teeth (fluorosis).
-As your pediatric dentists, Dr. Hines, Dr. Anderson, Dr. Norman, and Dr. Pagé will consult with you about safe levels of fluoride for your child’s smile.
+As your pediatric dentists, Dr. Hines, or her associates will consult with you about safe levels of fluoride for your child’s smile.

 It is just as important to protect the fluoride in baby teeth as in permanent teeth.
 Baby teeth fulfill a vital role in the development of your child’s mouth, holding spaces for adult teeth, assisting in eating a healthy diet and learning to speak properly.
 Having enough fluoride available is necessary for your child’s adult teeth to form properly.
 Keeping their baby teeth completely fluoridated helps ensure that the fluoride in their diet can go toward building strong new teeth.